-The dial is the face of a timepiece and reflects its owner’s values.
-Being so, it requires great care during its development.
-As its aesthetic balance determines how much appreciation the piece will receive.
-Over the years, the artists who work with watchmakers have developed many techniques to increase their perceived value.
-Depending on the period and fashion, they adapt the techniques they use.
-Nowadays, many new brands have emerged, and so did the need to distinguish themselves.
-Dials are now at the heart of the designing of all new watch products.
+The dial is the face of a timepiece, and reflects its owner’s values.
+Its development requires great care since the aesthetic balance of the dial also determines the appreciation of the timepiece.
+Over the years, artists who work with watchmakers have developed many techniques to increase their perceived value.
+They adapted those techniques according to the period and trend.
+Now that many new brands have emerged, so has the need for them to distinguish themselves.
+Dials are now essential to the design process of all new watch products.

-Brands that are more interested in preserving the Métiers d’Arts, produce enamel dials just like they did in the past (after the 16th century).
-Indeed, they use a simple metal disk for these dials, usually brass or copper and occasionally gold.
-On those disks, the craftsmen put several layers of a high-temperature soft glass and then fire them at a temperature from 500° to 800° Celsius.
-After that, they affix numbers on that base plate.
-Which is usually white and opaque but can also vary from red to black.
-The artists paint them with various patterns.
-And then, in order to stabilise the colours, they fire these plates at each operation.
-Finally, to give a brilliant finish and to guarantee the material will retain its shine and colours, many factors cover these precious disks in Grand Feu enamel, of a transparent material called a couverture.
+The brands that are the most interested in preserving the Métiers d’Arts produce enamel dials like those from the 16th century onwards.
+Enamel dials use a simple metal disk, usually in brass, copper or occasionally gold.
+The disk is coated in several layers of high-temperature soft glass then fired at a temperature of 500°C to 800°C. Craftsmen then apply markers on that baseplate, which is usually white and opaque but also ranges from red to black.
+Artists can also paint various patterns on the plate.
+In order to stabilise the colours, the baseplate undergoes firing each step of the process.
+Finally, to give these Grand Feu enamel disks a gleaming finish and guarantee they retain their shine and colours, they are covered with a transparent flux called a couverture.

-But many other types of dials use the enamel.
-First, there are those called flinqués.
-They have a surface that has been machine-engraved, hand-engraved or even stamped, covered with a transparent or translucent enamel.
+But there are many other types of enamel dials.
+First, those known as flinqué dials.
+Their surface is machine-engraved, hand-engraved or even stamped, then covered with a transparent or translucent enamel.

-Professionals often mix up enamels called champlevés and those called cloisonnés.
-For the champlevés dials, artists cut the base plate according to a determined pattern.
-Then, they fill it with vitreous enamel.
+Professionals often mix up champlevé enamels and cloisonné enamels.
+For champlevé dials, artists etch into the baseplate according to a predetermined design.
+The resulting cavities are then filled with vitreous enamel.

-For the cloisonnés dials, enamelers create metal compartments on the plate to separate the spaces.
-So as to put crystals of hot vitrifying minerals in those spaces.
-After that, they fire it several times.
-Which is followed by a delicate lapping in order to get a completely flat and polished surface.
-Some Maisons even install a couverture on the dials as to increase their brightness.
+For cloisonné dials, artisans apply strips of metal onto the disk to create separate areas in which they then put crystals of hot vitrifying minerals.
+They fire the disk several times throughout the process.
+Then, it is delicately lapped in order to get a completely flat and polished surface.
+Some Maisons sometimes lay a couverture on the dials to increase their brightness.

-Also, to obtain the very rare and fragile plique-à-jour enamel dial, they have to dissolve the backing of a cloisonné enamel.
+The very rare and fragile plique-à-jour enamel dial is obtained by dissolving the back of a cloisonné enamel.

-For some years now, you must be careful with the terms that some Maisons use.
-Indeed, some of them try to take advantage and offer “cheap” dials made with cold enamel.
-In other words, dials easily made in large quantities from synthetic lacquers that polymerise in the air.
+Be careful with the terminology that has been used in watchmaking during the last few years.
+Indeed, some careless Maisons try to “outsmart” their competitors by offering cheap dials made with cold enamel.
+In other words, dials easily produced in large quantities from synthetic lacquers that polymerise in the air.

 Some dials display a surface covered with repetitive geometric patterns.
-In some rare cases, the craftsmen make these decorations by hand and with a chisel.
-During the 18th century, and even more at the beginning of the 19th century, the guillochage became common for both dials and cases.
-Indeed, after the development of a machine that made it possible to cut the patterns in a semi-automated way.
-Only a few brands still perform these surface treatments with machines.
-And they can now obtain it in a quicker way and at a lower cost.
-Either by stamping, using numerically controlled milling machines or even specialised lasers.
+In some rare cases, craftsmen make these decorations by hand, with a chisel.
+During the 18th century, and even more at the beginning of the 19th century, guilloché work became common for both dials and cases.
+The development of a new machine indeed allowed the semi-automatisation of the engraving process.
+Only a few brands still perform these surface treatments with specific machines.
+Now, it is much quicker and less expensive to achieve them through stamping, with digitally controlled milling machines or even specialised lasers.

-As for the soleillage, it is obtained by a surface treatment formed by lines that start from the center of the dial.
-Either by directly crafting the metal, or by a delicate coating of the varnish to protect the painting or the silvering of the dial.
+Sun-brushed dials display lines that start from the center of the dial.
+They are sunbrushed either by directly working the metal or by delicately levelling the varnish that protects the painting or the silvering of the dial.

-Dial makers use the term ramolayé when referring to manual or mechanical engraving.
-Which they do in ronde-bosse, usually with natural material such as bone, ivory or mother-of-pearl.
+Dial makers refer to in-round manual or mechanical engraving as ramolayé.
+This process is usually conducted on natural materials such as bone, ivory or mother-of-pearl.

-In order to apply logos, brand names, railway timer, sometimes Arabic or Roman numerals and special marks, they often use pad printing with a gelatine cone.
-After that, many dials get a protective varnish, either cellulosic or epoxy, which the watchmaking jargon refers to as “Zapon”.
+In order to apply the logo, brand name, railway track scale, sometimes Arabic or Roman numerals and special markers, brands often use pad printing with a cone in gelatine.
+After that, many dials are coated in an either cellulosic or epoxy protective varnish professionally referred to as “Zapon”.

-While making the dials, the craftsmen pierce their surface with small holes.
-On which, they place the base of the metal markers.
-And they may or may not set or fill them with luminous material.
-Then an expert secure the small pieces, placed one by one by hand, with a tool on the back of the plate.
-That is a dial with applied markers.
+For some dials, craftsmen pierce small holes into the surface of the plate to insert the base of the metal markers.
+They sometimes set or fill the markers with non-radioactive, luminescent material.
+Then, an expert rivets the small pieces, placed one by one by hand, on the back of the plate with a tool.
+These are dials with applied markers.

-Sometimes, these markers are not riveted.
-Instead, machines glue them in a single operation.
+Sometimes, these markers are not riveted but glued on by machines in a single operation.
 This treatment, the décalque en relief, is often used on mid-range watches.
-But sometimes, the best models of fine watchmaking are also equipped with this kind of dials.
+But sometimes, the best models of fine watchmaking are also equipped with this kind of dial.